ScottLogic/blog/_posts/2023-06-01-generative-terminology.md

  - **Chain-of-thought** - this is a prompting technique that improves the reasoning capability of LLMs.
 The prompt encourages the model to tackle tasks and answer questions by breaking them down into smaller discrete steps.
 These steps may also involve collecting additional data via web searches.
 More recently a tree-of-thought technique has been developed, which allows branching and back-tracking within the logical steps.
  - **Agents** - a broad term used to describe versatile, general purpose AI tools, such as Siri.
 Recently there have been numerous LLM-based agents developed using the chain-of-thought architecture, examples include LangChain and AutoGPT.
  - **Plugins / tools** - LLM agents often have the ability to use 'tools' by accessing APIs, giving them powerful new capabilities.
 Notably, an LLM, given the ability to perform web searches, can access data that was not present in its training dataset, significantly reducing the risk of hallucinations.
- - **Retrieval Augmented Generation (RAG)** - a term that specifically describes the process of supplementing a prompt with additional information based on web searches or quires of internal / private documents.
+ - **Retrieval Augmented Generation (RAG)** - a term that specifically describes the process of supplementing a prompt with additional information based on web searches or queries of internal / private documents.

 With all these new terms cropping up, I've found it very useful to create my own glossary.
 Hopefully you've found it useful too.
 If I've missed anything, or you want to submit a correction, this blog is hosted on GitHub, [pull requests](https://github.com/ScottLogic/blog/blob/gh-pages/_posts/2023-06-01-generative-terminology.md) are welcome!